Saturday, May 31, 2008

 Format: FLAC

-Herbie Hancock and the Headhunters
+Herbie Hancock & The Headhunters

-Live at the Berlin Jazz Festival, Phiharmonie, Berlin
+Live at Berlin Jazz Festival, Philharmomie, Berlin

 November 3rd, 1974